William C. Lee: World War II

 Lee helped plan the American airborne landings in Normandy and trained to jump with his men.
 On February 5, 1944, a damp, wet and cloudy day, Lee was on his way to observe a training exercise by the 401st Glider Infantry Regiment, commanded by Lieutenant Colonel Joseph "Bud" Harper.
 Lee suddenly claimed to Harper, "Bud, I can't go any farther, I have a terrible pain in my chest."
 Harper managed to secure the services of a truck nearby and Lee was evacuated to the 302nd Field Hospital, where doctors diagnosed a serious heart attack.
 Although the Army wanted to send him back to the United States for better treatment, Lee refused, believing, in vain, that he might return to the 101st, where Lieutenant General Omar Bradley had promised to hold his command.

 Lee remained in hospital until March, when he had a second heart attack and was returned to the United States, where he would be retired from the Army for reasons of ill health in late 1944.

 There was a question of who would command the 101st.
 Command initially fell to Brigadier General Don Pratt (who was later killed in Normandy), the assistant division commander, and he assumed he would command the division permanently, but he does not appear to have been seriously considered by General Dwight D. Eisenhower, the Supreme Allied Commander.
 The division's artillery commander, Brigadier General Anthony McAuliffe, was another possibility.
 But Eisenhower selected Brigadier General Maxwell D. Taylor, commander of the 82nd Airborne Division Artillery, with combat experience in Sicily and Italy under his belt, to lead the 101st into battle.

 Personal life

-In June 1918, he married Dava Johnson, who traveled with him throughout his military career.
+In June 1918, Lee married Dava Johnson, who traveled with him throughout his military career.

-Lee died at his home in Dunn, North Carolina in 1948.
+He died at his home in Dunn, North Carolina in 1948.

 Honors

 The General William C. Lee Airborne Museum is located in Dunn, in his former home.

-On October 11, 2004 the U.S. Senate passed a bill to rename the Dunn Post Office, the "General William Carey Lee Post Office."
+On October 11, 2004, the U.S. Senate passed a bill to rename the Dunn Post Office, the "General William Carey Lee Post Office."

 Lee Residence Hall, one of the largest dormitories at North Carolina State University, is named after William C. Lee.

 The Gen. William C. Lee House at Dunn was listed on the National Register of Historic Places in 1983.

 [NOTE: The "Bill Lee Freeway" in Charlotte, North Carolina, a section of Interstate 77 is named for William States Lee III (1929–1996), president and CEO of Duke Power and no known relation to the general.]